crystal-cache/cache/README.md

 store.delete("foo") # => true
 store.read("foo") # => nil

+# Deleting non-existent key
+store.delete("nonexistent") # => false
 ```

 #### clear

 Deletes all items from the cache.
+This operation is irreversible and will remove all cached data.

 > Options are passed to the underlying cache implementation.